SAIS-S2S-Technology/Roadmap/CAPS/CAPS_course_website.md

-# Computational Applications to Policy and Strategy (CAPS)
+# :blue_book: Computational Applications to Policy and Strategy (CAPS)
 A six session workshop that explores ways in which computational methods can advance the applications of policy and strategy research.
 The workshop focuses on the potential of video games – and intelligent agents programmed in Python to play these games – to study strategic behaviour in complex, simulated environments.

 The workshop starts Friday, October 26.